| The

 more clearly the inherent nature of other forms

 of expression and to relate them to each other.
+In

 this instance the consequences of reducing the

 number of logic values will be considered.
+Can

 a 3 value logic be logically complete?
+The

 four value logic can be reduced to a three value